angelovangel/nextflow-fastp-shiny/README.md

 ### Usage

 Select a folder containing fastq files using the `Select fastq folder` button and press `Run nextflow-fastp pipeline`.
-The Shiny app will show the output of the pipeline and a link to the MultiQC report will be shown in case it finishes without errors.
 Results are written to the `results-fastp` folder within the fastq folder.
-The application can be restarted by clicking on the `Reset` button.
 The log files can be accessed by navigating to the fastq folder and running

 ```bash
 cat .nextflow.log